sumaiyamannan/totara-mod-ojt/README.md

 # Totara OJT activity
+This is a module plug-in for the Totara Learning Management System (https://www.totaralms.com/solutions/totara-lms).
+It adds functionality for defining, tracking and signing-off on on-job-training (OJT).
+As well as user and manager interfaces, reports are also available to provide an organisational view of overall progress.

 The OJT module allows a course administrator to create a checklist of topics and topic items.
 As soon as all required topic items are 'checked' the topic becomes complete.

 Each topic can be configured to: